terraform-iaac/terraform-kubernetes-monitoring/README.md

       value = "prometheus-operator"
     }

-### If used out nginx-controller module set this into module:
+### If you use our nginx-controller module set next variable:
     metrics_enabled = true

 #### Helm provider version <=1.2.1